ametnes/nesis/README.md

 🌟 If you think that this project has been useful to you, please give it a star.

 ## Origins
-This project has been inspired by other projects.
+This project has been inspired by other open-source projects.
 Here is a list of some of them;

 - [privateGPT](https://github.com/imartinez/privateGPT)
 - [localGPT](https://github.com/PromtEngineer/localGPT)